Elements of Fitness – A Mother's Memoir

 I am optimistic, patient, caring, I love the finer things in life, and I’m always able to see the best in other people.

-I consider time to be my most precious asset.
+I consider time to be life’s most precious asset.

-My parents divorced when I was 12 and from there I was raised primarily by my father.
+My parents divorced when I was 12 and from there I was raised primarily by my Dad.

 I hate public speaking.